SamSamhuns/face_detection_and_recognition/face_detection_and_extraction/README.md

 # Face Detection

 Face detection with different models.
 Use `-h` flag for help.
+Requirements must be installed beforehand.
+Note if the webcam mode is not working, make sure the terminal has permission to access the webcam.

 ## blazeface face detection